Overtime (sports): Knock-out contests (including professional competition)

-In a one-off tie or deciding replay, level scores nearly always go to extra time but this only applies to the FIFA competitions and the first-tier continental national team competitions.
-In games played over two legs at the continental levels (such as the three–tier men's continental club competitions and the women's continental club competitions), domestic levels (such as Copa del Rey, DFB-Pokal and the Coppa Italia semi-finals or Bundesliga relegation and promotion play-offs) or even at lower levels (such as the English Football League play-offs), teams only play extra time in the second leg where the aggregate score – then normally followed by an away goals rule – has not produced a winner first.
-However starting the 2021–22 season, UEFA decided to abolish it for all club competitions and changed with the penalty shootout if the aggregate is still tied after the extra time.
-Ties in the FA Cup used to be decided by as many replays as necessary until one produces a winner within normal time rather than have any extra time or shootouts though, nowadays, replays are limited to just one with the game going to extra time if teams are still level.
+In a one-off tie or deciding replay, level scores nearly always go to extra time, but this applies only to FIFA competitions and first-tier continental national team competitions.
+In games played over two legs at the continental levels (such as the three–tier men's continental club competitions and the women's continental club competitions), domestic levels (such as Copa del Rey, DFB-Pokal and the Coppa Italia semi-finals or Bundesliga relegation and promotion play-offs) or even at lower levels (such as the English Football League play-offs), teams play extra time only in the second leg where the aggregate score – then normally followed by an away-goals rule – has not produced a winner first.
+However starting the 2021–22 season, UEFA abolished it for all club competitions and replaced it with the penalty shootout if the aggregate is still tied after extra time.
+Ties in the FA Cup used to be decided by as many replays as necessary until one produced a winner within normal time rather than have any extra time or shootouts though, nowadays, replays are limited to just one, with the game going to extra time if teams are still level.
 Equally, CONMEBOL has historically never used extra time in any of the competitions it directly organizes except only in the final match of a competition, such as the Copa Libertadores and Copa Sudamericana.
 The score in games or ties resorting to extra time are often recorded with the abbreviation a.e.t. (after extra time) usually accompanying the earlier score after regulation time.
-The two-legged format for the club competition finals with this rule is still used in CONCACAF club competitions where an away goals rule still takes place.
+The two-legged format for club competition finals with this rule is still used in CONCACAF club competitions, where an away-goals rule still takes precedence.

 Ties that are still without a winner after extra time are usually broken by kicks from the penalty spot, commonly called a penalty shoot-out.
 In the late 1990s and early 2000s, many international matches tried to reduce this by employing the golden goal (also called "sudden death") or silver goal rules (the game ending if a team has the lead after the first 15-minute period of extra time), but competitions have not retained these.
-The abbreviation "a.s.d.e.t." refers to a result "after sudden death extra time".
+The abbreviation a.s.d.e.t. refers to a result "after sudden death extra time".